SocietyOne Privacy and Credit Reporting Policy

 The information that we seek to collect about you will depend on the products or services that we provide.
 If you do not allow us to collect all of the information we request, we may not be able to deliver all of those services effectively.

 What kinds of personal information do we collect and hold?

 When you apply for our products or services we may ask for identification information.
 This could include your name, address, contact details and date of birth.
+If you apply for a loan with us we may also collect credit-related personal information and credit reports and other credit information about you.
 We may also collect your tax file number if we are authorised to collect it and if you choose to supply it.

 Throughout the life of your product or service, we may collect and hold additional personal information (including credit-related personal information) about you.
 This could include transaction information or making a record of queries or complaints you make and, if you make an insurance claim, collecting additional information to assess the claim.

 The collection of sensitive information is restricted by the Privacy Act.
 This includes information about your religion, racial or ethnic origin, political opinions, criminal record, and sexual orientation.
 It also includes health information and biometric information.

 Generally, we only collect this sort of information if it is necessary to provide you with a specific product or service and you have consented to that collection.